Skip to content

 Cons:

-• Not eco-friendly.
+• Not eco-friendly or biodegradable.

-• Can emit an unpleasant odor.
+• Can emit an unpleasant odour.

 • Less traction compared to other materials.